linkedin/pygradle/docs/getting-started.md

 We suggest that you customize PyGradle by wrapping it within your own plugins.

-Wrapping PyGradle within your own plugins gives you a good way to do things like register your archives hosting server with all of your projects.
+Wrapping PyGradle within your own plugins gives you a good way to do things like register your artifact hosting server with all of your projects.
 It also gives you the ability to do things like marry PyGradle with your enterprise's proprietary way of managing project name or version.
 It could even be used to leverage entirely new metadata formats.